kubesec-diagram/kubesec-diagram.github.io/README.md

 * v7 (WIP)
   * More writings in "The Container Process"
+  * Warning and info if javascript is diabled
+  * ?debug now loads image from ./
   * Maybes
     * SecurityContext and PodSecurityContext?
     * Encryption of secrets, eg, EncryptionConfiguration for etcd